NickWilder223/numGenerator/README.md

 [Efficiency & Performance](#analysis)
 [More About Me](#self-plug)

 <p> Hi, my name is Nick.
 I'm a recent graduate from TAMUCC with a Bachelors in Computer Science, currently working as a Full Stack Developer.
-I created a small Node.JS app with my answer and a simple HTML file for testing solve this question Let's jump into the question. <p>
+I created a small Node.JS app with my answer and a simple HTML file for testing solve this question.
+Let's jump into the question. <p>

 <a name="code"/>
 <h2>Question & Answer</h2>